 Verify that the content across alternate pages aligns with the canonical version to avoid confusion. - Indexing Issues:

-Check for any indexing issues that might be affecting the visibility of the canonical URL.
+Check for any indexing issues that might be affecting the visibility of the canonical URL such as robot tags causing conflicts.

 What does ‘Duplicate Without User-Selected Canonical’ Mean?